dh-developer/interview/React/README.md

 ### ES5 vs ES6

 What are the advantages and disadvantages of using one or the other?
-Include notes about default props, initial state, PropTypes, and DisplayName.
-[ES5 vs ES6.md](ES5 vs ES6.md)
+Include notes about default props, initial state, PropTypes, and DisplayName. [[details](ES5 vs ES6.md)]

 ### React-Router library